jump-dev/JuMP.jl/doc/installation.rst

 Getting Solvers
 ^^^^^^^^^^^^^^^

 Solver support in Julia is currently provided by writing a solver-specific package that provides a very thin wrapper around the solver's C interface and providing a standard interface that JuMP can call.
 If you are interested in providing an interface to your solver, please get in touch.
-We currently have interfaces for COIN-OR, Gurobi, and GNU GLPK.
+We currently have interfaces for COIN-OR, Gurobi, GNU GLPK, and CPLEX.

 COIN-OR Clp and Cbc
 +++++++++++++++++++